 0.2 μm filtered solution in PBS

 This antibody is shipped as liquid solution at ambient temperature.
 Upon receipt, store it immediately at the temperature recommended below.

 This antibody can be stored at 2℃-8℃ for one month without detectable loss of activity.
 Antibody products are stable for twelve months from date of receipt when stored at -20℃ to -80℃.
 Preservative-Free.
 Avoid repeated freeze-thaw cycles.

-5'-nucleotidase, also known as NT5E, NTE, and CD73, is a cell membrane protein which belongs to the5'-nucleotidase family.
-CD73 is a glycosyl phosphatidylinositol (GPI) anchored purine salvage enzyme expressed on the surface of human T and B lymphocytes.
+5'-nucleotidase, also known as NT5E, NTE, and CD73, is a cell membrane protein that belongs to the 5'-nucleotidase family.
+CD73 is a glycosylphosphatidylinositol (GPI) anchored purine salvage enzyme expressed on the surface of human T and B lymphocytes.
 CD73 catalyzes the conversion of purine and pyrimidine ribo- and deoxyribonucleoside monophosphates to the corresponding nucleosides.
 CD73 serves as a costimulatory molecule in activating T cells.
-CD73 generated adenosine functions in cell signalling in many physiologic systems, including intestinal epithelium, ischemic myocardium, and cholinergic synapses.
+CD73 generated adenosine functions in cell signaling in many physiologic systems, including intestinal epithelium, ischemic myocardium, and cholinergic synapses.
 CD73 might mediate lymphocyte-stromal cell interactions or condition the local microenvironment to facilitate lymphocyte development and/or function.
-In CD73-depleted cells, surface levels of the leukocyte adhesion molecules ICAM-1, VCAM-1 and E-selectin increase.
-CD73 produces extracellular adenosine, which then acts on G protein-coupled purigenic receptors to induce cellular responses.
-CD73 has also been reported to regulate expression of pro-inflammatory molecules in mouse endothelium.
+In CD73-depleted cells, surface levels of the leukocyte adhesion molecules ICAM-1, VCAM-1, and E-selectin increase.
+CD73 produces extracellular adenosine, which then acts on G protein-coupled purinergic receptors to induce cellular responses.
+CD73 has also been reported to regulate the expression of pro-inflammatory molecules in mouse endothelium.